-Recently Plato Income Maximiser has paid out, on average, around 26.67% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 4.4% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Plato Income Maximiser shareholders could enjoy a 4.4% return on their shares, in the form of dividend payments.
-In Plato Income Maximiser 's case, that would currently equate to about A$0.05 per share.
+Recently Plato Income Maximiser has paid out, on average, around 12.65% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 5.71% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Plato Income Maximiser shareholders could enjoy a 5.71% return on their shares, in the form of dividend payments.
+In Plato Income Maximiser 's case, that would currently equate to about A$0.052 per share.

-While Plato Income Maximiser 's payout ratio might seem fairly standard, it's worth remembering that Plato Income Maximiser may be investing much of the rest of its net profits in future growth.
+While Plato Income Maximiser 's payout ratio might seem low, this can signify that Plato Income Maximiser is investing more in its future growth.

 Plato Income Maximiser share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Plato Income Maximiser 's is 0.9923.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Plato Income Maximiser 's is 0.7082.
 This would suggest that Plato Income Maximiser 's shares are less volatile than average (for this exchange).

 Plato Income Maximiser overview